Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Results

 \subsection{Comparison with Tucana II observations}

 We can now compare the emulated $f_5$ and $R_\star$ with the observations to infer the properties of Tucana~II progenitors.
-As described in Sec. \ref{sec:sub:emulator_results}, we adopted $R^{\rm TucII}_{1/2} = (120 \pm 30) \unit{pc}$ and $f_5^{\rm TucII} = 10 \pm 5 \%$ as observed values of half-mass radius and fraction of stellar halo stars in Tucana~II, respectively.
+As is described in Sect. \ref{sec:sub:emulator_results}, we adopted $R^{\rm TucII}_{1/2} = (120 \pm 30) \unit{pc}$ and $f_5^{\rm TucII} = 10 \pm 5 \%$ as observed values of half-mass radius and fraction of stellar halo stars in Tucana~II, respectively.